 - Split-tunneling available

 This is one of the popular VPN services you can definitely use for Torrenting and general web usage.
 It offers highly secure 256-bit AES encryption.
 The fact that it has servers in 78 countries also works in its favor (probably not North Korea though, when is someone going to do something about that country?).
 ExpressVPN has wide OS and device support.
-It is also ideal if you are not much into tinkering with software setting, but want to use torrents anonymously.
+It is also ideal if you are not much into tinkering with software settings, but want to use torrents anonymously.
 The icing on the cake is it has no user data logging.
-Default protocol used is OpenVPN, but you can also use L2TP and SSTP.
+The default protocol used is OpenVPN, but you can also use L2TP and SSTP.
 All its servers support P2P.

 Based in Panama, NordVPN is also ideal for heavy torrent and P2P service users.
 It also comes with the assurance of zero logging and there is 256-bit AES encryption.
 NordVPN also offer a double VPN feature.
 Speeds are generally good but can vary at times.
-You can also avail DNS leak protection and shared IP address.
+You can also avail DNS leak protection and shared IP addresses.
 The unlimited bandwidth only makes the deal sweeter.

-If you use torrent and need to access web servers from various locations, it is wise to choose a VPN service like IPVanish.
+If you use torrents and need to access web servers from various locations, it is wise to choose a VPN service like IPVanish.
 It also comes minus woes of data logging.
 There is 256-bit encryption and support for protocols like L2TP and OpenVPN.
 IPVanish offers shared IP addresses and bandwidth is unlimited.